 Welcome to Year 2

-In the autumn term our theme is “The Great Fire” where we will learn what impact the Great Fire of London had and compare this to modern day fire disasters such as the Australian Bush Fires and the Fire at Note-Dame.
+In the Autumn term our theme is “The Great Fire” where we will learn what impact the Great Fire of London had and compare this to modern day fire disasters such as the Fire at Note-Dame.

 Linking to our theme, our English for the Autumn 1 term will be based around the story of The Gingerbread Man.
 We will learn about the characters, setting and story plan before innovating the story with a twist.
 We will then move on to instructional writing where we will follow both oral and written instructions to make our own Gingerbread Man before writing our instructions.
 You can listen to the story of the Gingerbread Man being read here: https://www.youtube.com/watch?v=YoQyyB5xvLk

-In the Autumn 2 term, we will be reading Samuel Pepys diary and learning about how the great fire of London started and what happened next.
+We will begin Autumn 2 with a trip to Bolling Hall museum where we will take part in a Great Fire of London workshop.
+We will be reading Samuel Pepys diary and learning about how the great fire of London started and what happened next.
 You can learn about the great fire of London from this video https://www.youtube.com/watch?v=JuTamHKt318

 In maths we will be consolidating our knowledge on place value and begin to complete calculations across all four operations (addition, subtraction, multiplication and division).
 We will also practice our 2 times, 5 times and 10 times tables and number bonds to 20.